WASHINGTON – Are you stress eating? Well, it turns out it actually helps – as long as you’re eating the right foods.

 Need some ideas on where to start snacking for a better mood?
 Here are nine picks from MSN’s Healthy Living that should cheer you up.

-- Dark chocolate: Helps reduce anxiety and depression, so feel free to
+Dark chocolate: Helps reduce anxiety and depression, so feel free to indulge.

-- Chicken: Vitamin B12 in the white meat calm the body.
-Not enough B12
+Chicken: Vitamin B12 in the white meat calm the body.
+Not enough B12 makes you tired.

-- Greek yogurt: Probiotics better your mood and are great for the immune
+Greek yogurt: Probiotics better your mood and are great for the immune system.

 WTOP’s Megan Cloherty contributed to this report.
 Follow WTOP on Twitter.